 - TAVR remains an evolving field with continual changes in indications, equipment, technique, and clinical outcomes.
 As the indications expand to younger patients, assessing the structural durability of the valve is critical.
 This document reflects the current state of the art and will evolve over time.

-Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Angiography, Cardiology Interventions, Aortic Valve Stenosis, Cardiovascular Surgical Procedures, Cardiac Catheterization, CathPCI Registry, Clinical Competence, Diagnostic Imaging, Echocardiography, Education, Medical, Frail Elderly, Geriatrics, Heart Valve Diseases, Heart Defects, Congenital, Heart Valve Prosthesis, Ischemic Attack, Transient, Multidetector Computed Tomography, National Cardiovascular Data Registries, Outcome Assessment, Health Care, Palliative Care, Patient Care Team, Percutaneous Coronary Intervention, Quality of Health Care, Quality of Life, Risk Assessment, Safety, STS/ACC TVT Registry, Transcatheter Aortic Valve Replacement